certara/pyDarwin/docs/Troubleshooting.rst

   error reason          1:      07/07/2025 15:29:36 [51162:2714234]: error: can't chdir to example: No such file or directory scheduling info:            (Collecting of scheduler job information is turned off)

-Here you can see the job wasn't enqueued due to invalid working directory.
+Here you can see the job wasn't enqueued due to an invalid working directory.
 When a job is stuck in this state, you can examine it with ``qstat -j``.

 .. note::